SAEONData/nex-gddp-sa-tools/README.md

 # nex-gddp-sa-tools

 Helper scripts for exploring, downloading, and analysing **NASA NEX-GDDP-CMIP6** down-scaled climate projections for the South-African domain (SAWS + SAEON).

 ---

 ## Climate Indices – Reference & Plotting Guide

 This project computes a range of rainfall and temperature indices from NASA NEX-GDDP-CMIP6 downscaled climate data for South Africa.

 For each index, you can plot **absolute values** (climatology) or **anomalies** (change relative to a baseline period).

 ---

+### Quick Guide

+We’ve found that people often struggle to interpret colour scales in climate plots — particularly for anomaly maps where the “meaning” of red or blue can flip depending on the variable.

+To help, the tables below list:

+1. **Indices used in this project**
+2. **Suggested anomaly interpretation & colours** – quick visual cue for positive and negative changes
+3. **Suggested absolute colour palettes** – sequential scales for climatologies

+These suggestions aren’t strict rules — feel free to adapt them to your own style guide or plotting library.

+---